Fiona Middleton: Relationship with Steve McDonald

 Upon her return, Fiona is taken aback at how nice Steve is to her, so she feels that she cannot be mean to him.
 Her time away also made her realise that Steve had good intentions with the Miami tickets and he just wanted to spend more time with her.
 The couple become closer when Steve goes to Fiona for support, following a meeting with the probation services.
 Fiona was touched that he trusted her and in return she "made it clear that she's there for him."
 Griffin believed that when Steve is with Fiona he is unsure of himself, which she likes.
 The actress reckoned that Fiona was falling in love with him, which surprised her, as their relationship had not been serious to begin with.
 Griffin also said that her off-screen friendship with Gregson initially made their character's love scenes embarrassing to film.

-When Fiona meets Steve's ex-girlfriend Vicky Arden, she immediately sees her as a threat to her relationship.
+When Fiona meets Vicky, she immediately sees her as a threat to her relationship.
 Steve carries on gambling and it becomes clear that Vicky still has feelings for Steve.
 Vicky discovers that Fiona and Steve's relationship has been difficult despite them deciding to move in together.
 Steve promises to stop gambling but when he learns that Vicky has inherited £240,000, he gets back with her.
 When Fiona discovers that the pair are getting married, she turns to Des Barnes (Philip Middlemiss) for comfort.
 This causes problems with her best friend Maxine, who has romantic feelings for Des.
 Griffin believed that Fiona was actually more annoyed at Steve for flaunting his relationship with Vicky in her presence than losing him.
 She concluded "I reckon she's had a pretty lucky escape."